abais-hub/CMPE258/Assignment_5/README.txt

+Extra points for getting state of art 3.0 rmse accuracy - with innovative features engineering and processing

+NOTE:
+This is the complete description of things attempted for innovative feature engineering and processing to meet extra credit requirement.

 Part A) End2End tfx pipeline with EDA, visualization on Chicago Taxi dataset
 1. Added calculate distance travelled by cab, related histogram visuals
 2. Added avg distance travelled